nawkboy/nawkboy.github.io/index.md

 # Introduction

 I am actively authoring a book on various aspects of effective large scale agile adoptions.
-I am generally trying to avoid restating what others have already written about, and instead refer readers to external content whenever it makes sense.
+I am generally trying to avoid restating what others have already written about, and instead intend to refer readers to external content whenever it makes sense.
+This site gives me a place to organize this external content and references to the same.

-I expect to use this site to collect a variety of reference content organized by book chapter in order to make life easier for the reader of a printed copy of the book.
-There is also a variety of general reference content I have which will be better shared online, than to take up precious printed pages.
+Prior to publishing the book I will likely change the layout, move to a custom domain and make other similar cosmetic changes.

 # Author Information